HOME:

 retinal hemorrhages

-(symptoms falsely attributed exclusively to Shaken
+(symptoms falsely attributed exclusively to

-Baby Syndrome)
+Shaken Baby Syndrome)

 " Generally speaking,

-in humans, a normal platelet count ranges from 150,000 and 450,000 per
+in humans, a normal platelet count ranges from 150,000 and 450,000

-by a delay between sampling and analysis." --Wikipedia
+be caused by a delay between sampling and analysis." --Wikipedia

 Photos of a condition